Cognitive Dissonance

 Link to workout in Strava

 Overpriced hostel included free breakfast, so I had free first breakfast - couple hardboiled eggs, a bit of canned fruit, coffee, and juice.
-I let the coffee work its way through my system before getting packed up, which process was a little funny...you see, my shoes smell so bad that I really don't like sleeping near them or leaving them indoors.
-So I found a hiding place for them outside but then it started raining so I moved them to a hiding place in the parking garage but then I couldn't pack my tennis shoes until I visited the parking garage which I had no car in...anyway, I made it down the road, to Timmy's.
+I let the coffee work its way through my system before getting packed up.
+My pack-up process was a little funny this morning: you see, my shoes smell so bad that I really don't like sleeping near them or leaving them indoors.
+So I found a hiding place for them outside (while I have never asked a hotel/hostel for a sanctioned place to quarantine them, I assume the answer would just be "No.") But, after I stashed them under a shrub, it started raining so I moved them to a hiding place in the parking garage...but then I couldn't pack my tennis shoes (the only other shoes I have with me), until I visited the parking garage which I had no car in.
+Anyway, I then made it 1 mile down the road, to Timmy's.

 This deer was also eating at Tim Horton's; I'm taking the picture from where I parked my bike against the window of the shop

 This was the first day where I am riding the same route as I rode back in 2007 with the texas4000 (here's that section of the blog from that trip: Today lines up with July 10th) - in the same direction.
 I've been bombarded with memories and humbled by how much more effort this ride is than it was 17 years ago for me.
-I am carrying a 10 pound heavier bike and 80 pounds more stuff, and I am 30 pounds heavier myself, so "more work" is being done, but it is a lot more effort.
-I usually just feel like "the work is the work" and worry about getting myself up the next hill, and that isn't a demotivating thought, just accepting.
-But now I have echoes of "how it was" intruding on the zen of "how it is" and it's distracting at best.
+I am carrying a 10 pound heavier bike and 80 pounds more stuff, and I am something like 30 pounds heavier myself, so some "more work" (in the physics sense of the word) is being done, but it feels like a lot more effort.
+I usually just feel like "the work is the work" - a line I borrowed from my therapist - and so I worry about getting myself up the next hill, and that isn't a demotivating thought; just something I accept.
+But now I have echoes of "how it was" intruding on the zen of "how it is" and the cognitive dissonance is quite distracting at times.

-I was re-welcomed to the Banff National park (which I had entered and then left the day before, heading into much-more-urban-than-I-remembered-it town of Banff).
-There were like yesterday LOTS of bikes on the road - I'd venture to say it might have been close to a thousand folks I passed or (much more likely) was passed by.
-Folks on tandems, adaptive cycles, ebikes, ebikes, ebikes.
-Pacelines and mountain bikes.
-That closed-to-motor-vehicles section of the road really drew a crowd today, the last saturday it will be closed. the TL;DR: It was still continually stunning, though rather less animal-tastic than the day before.
-I saw a deer and a goat and some marmots.
+I was re-welcomed to the Banff National park (which I had briefly entered, and then left, the day before - heading into the much-more-urban-than-I-remembered-it town of Banff).
+There were like yesterday so very many bikes on the road - I'd venture to say it might have been close to a thousand folks I passed or (much more frequently) was passed by.
+Folks on tandems, adaptive cycles, ebikes, ebikes, ebikes; pacelines and mountain bikes.
+That closed-to-motor-vehicles section of the road really drew a crowd today, which is the last Saturday it will be closed.
+The TL;DR: It was still continually stunning, though rather less animal-tastic than the day before.
+Still, I saw a deer and a goat and some marmots.

-My heart was really jangled by this one trailhead/lodge where I'd hung out for awhile with some texas 4000 teammates.
-Very fond memories.
+My heart was really jangled by this one trailhead/lodge where I'd hung out for awhile with some Texas 4000 teammates back in 2007.
+Very fond memories!
 Looking forward to making some new memories with Lori when we head back past in a week!
-But, I got my milkshake and carried on.
+But, today, I got my milkshake and carried on.

-During the steepest climb today - there were a couple of 10%+ sections that I managed to ride instead of walking! - I was struggling uphill so slowly - thinking about walking - and suddenly a minivan drove past and yelled "you got this!!" and...I smiled...and I made it over the crest.
+There were some steep, shorter (mile or so) climbs today; a couple of 10%+ sections that I managed to ride instead of walking!
+However, on the steepest I was struggling uphill so slowly - thinking hard about getting off and walking.
+But suddenly a minivan drove past and someone in it yelled "You got this!!" and...I smiled...and I made it over the crest in the saddle.
 That was my only motorist interaction today, just when I needed it.
+In general motorists don't say much here, so it was an oddity to have it happen at all, but to have it be a positive, encouraging, perfectly timed event was...something special and I felt blessed.

 Lake Louise, town of, is down there.
 The whole thing!